-Intro To: Pattern (Plaid) Matching – In the first tutorial we discuss what to consider when making a garment from a patterned fabric (be it print, plaid or stripe) and the rules you need to apply when thinking about the placement and position of the pattern.
+Intro To: Pattern (Plaid) Matching – In the first tutorial we discuss what to consider when making a garment from a patterned fabric (be it a print, plaid or stripe), and the rules you need to apply when thinking about the placement and position of the pattern.

 How To: Pattern Match Fabric for a Garment – In part 2 of the series, we show you how to cut out your fabric and achieve a pattern match in as many seams as possible.
 We discuss how to match the body seams, sleeves and facings, as well as how to ‘cut 2’ pattern pieces.